Tracy-Ann Oberman: Early life and education

 Oberman was born in Brent, Greater London, and is from a Jewish background.
-She grew up in north London, attending Heathfield School for Girls, before going on to study classics at Leeds University; however, after a year she moved to Manchester University to pursue drama.
+She grew up in north London, attending Heathfield School for Girls, before going on to study classics at Leeds University but, after a year, she moved to Manchester University to pursue drama.
 After graduating, she was accepted into the Central School of Speech and Drama, where she trained as an actor.
 In 1991, Oberman studied for a term at the Moscow Art Theatre School as part of her training.
 Oberman has spoken of how her drive for professionalism was a result of her parents' initial concern with her career choice.

 As she came from a strong legal background, her family "weren't wildly happy" about her desire to become an actress: "My parents were always making me watch Rumpole of the Bailey, going 'You see?
 It's just like acting, you make things up, you wear a wig and a funny outfit.
 Why not the law?'
 But I just always wanted to act, as far back as I remember."
 Her joining the Royal Shakespeare Company, however, finally won her parents over.
 However, in a 2004 interview, Oberman noted that her father's death seven years earlier prevented him seeing the development of her career and her national success as an actor: "I've come a long way in my career since he died and I wish he was here to see it.
 He was a big EastEnders fan so I know he'd be very, very proud of me."